 Sometimes when two or more people co-own property, co-ownership becomes problematic to the point that it is no longer ideal to own the property together.
 Sometimes a dispute arises, sometimes one of the parties inherits their share of the property and does not want to continue ownership, sometimes it just time to part ways.
 There are a number of mechanisms that real estate Attorney Joe Taormina has successfully used to solve the problem of jointly owned property.
-If you need to split up property, or have questions, call Quattrochi & Torres at 407-452-4918 to speak with one of our partition attorneys.
+If you need to split up property, or have questions, call Quattrochi, Torres, and Taormina at 407-452-4918 to speak with one of our partition attorneys.

 Here are some ways in which an attorney can help co-owners resolve disputes or divide jointly owned property: